samfundev/SengledTools/README.md

 # Sengled WiFi Bulb Local Control / Setup Tool

-A small reverse‑engineering and local‑control toolkit for Sengled Wi‑Fi bulbs.
-It pairs bulbs to your own MQTT broker (no cloud), provides UDP control, and includes an optional (untested) firmware‑upgrade publish.

 A comprehensive tool for local control and protocol research of Sengled Wi‑Fi bulbs.
-It can pair bulbs to your own MQTT broker (no cloud), provides UDP control, and optionally publishes a firmware URL for advanced users (e.g., Tasmota/ESPHome) for testing on your own devices.
+It can pair bulbs to your own MQTT broker (no cloud), provides UDP control, and includes firmware flashing capability to install open source firmware like Tasmota since Sengled's cloud servers are no longer functional.

 > [!IMPORTANT]
-> This code base is based on testing with a **W31-N15** bulb, which uses Sengled's WF863 module (based on ESP8266EX). **Other bulbs appear to use other modules** (like WF864, based on MX1290 chip), which may not work with this system.
+> The **flashing/jailbreaking process** is based on testing with **W31-N15 and W31-N11** bulbs, which use Sengled's WF863 module (based on ESP8266EX). **Other bulbs appear to use other modules** (like WF864, based on MX1290 chip), which may not work with the flashing process.
+The basic MQTT/UDP control should work with most Sengled bulbs.
 We're working on acquiring other bulbs to test/develop with them and will add to this list.
 >
 > Currently known working bulbs ✅
 > * W31-N15 (WiFi multi-color LED) - WF863 Module / Espressif ESP8266EX chip
+> * W31-N11 (WiFi multi-color LED) - WF863 Module
 >
 > Currently known NON-working bulbs ❌
 > * W12-N15 (WiFi white LED) - WF864 module / MXCHIP MX1290 chip